whisperpine/python-container-demo/README.md

-# README
+# Python Container Demo

-A demo project to show how to do container tasks for a python project.
+A demo project to show how to build container images for a python project with best practices.

 ## Reference